arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 There is an internal error pointing to an Authorization error between the API server's kubelet client when initiating a GET call for the worker node resource.
 In order for proper communication from the Cluster's API server and the worker node to occur, proper authentication followed by authorization must occur from the worker node.

+There is an internal error pointing to an Authorization error between the API server's kubelet client when initiating a GET call for the worker node resource.
+In order for proper communication from the Cluster's API server and the worker node to occur, proper authentication followed by authorization must occur from the worker node.

+We know that our devops engineer was working with aws-auth configmap to add new users so lets check out how the configmap looks.
 We know that our devops engineer was working with aws-auth configmap to add new users so lets check out how the configmap looks.

 ```bash